-I utilize a combination of classroom methods to assist you in your effort to achieve the objectives of this course, including use of the Socratic method of interaction to enable you to properly gauge the current level of your working knowledge of course subject matter, use of the case method of exploring and examining legal principles and methods of application of those principles (including, but not limited to, how to deconstruct case law, statutory law, and other sources of law), exercises regarding drafting of instruments, exercises regarding examination of documents, and problem solving exercises.
+I utilize a combination of classroom methods to assist you in your effort to achieve the objectives of this course, including use of the Socratic method of interaction to enable you to properly gauge the current level of your working knowledge of course subject matter, use of the case method of exploring and examining legal principles and methods of application of those principles (including, but not limited to, how to deconstruct case law, statutory law, and other sources of law), exercises regarding deconstruction of statutes, drafting of instruments, examination of documents, and problem solving.

 It will be incumbent upon you to engage in an appropriate study and review of each course assignment before we engage in classroom discussions about the course material that is part of that assignment.
-The primary focus of our classroom discussions will be the manner in which you should use course and related material to raise and resolve issues that can arise in either a dispute resolution setting or a transactional setting, or other non-dispute resolution setting.
+The primary focus of our classroom discussions will be the manner in which you should use course and related material to raise and resolve issues.
 To engage in an appropriate study of course material, at a minimum, you must complete a critical reading of that material; and you must brief each principal case included in the course text, each case cited in a text note, and any case which I might assign as additional reading.
 You should also read additional reference material (e.g., relevant portions of the recommended texts and/or another hornbook or a treatise).
-Your study habits must also include you engaging in activities that will hone your skills of legal analysis and exam taking and writing.
+Your study habits must also include engaging in activities that will hone your skills of legal analysis and exam taking and writing.
 I will also expect you to have prepared appropriate work product regarding text problems that are part of the assigned reading.
 Adhere to the IRAC method of legal analysis to the extent necessary during classroom discussions, when engaged in problem solving exercises, and during the course final exam.